-This is my mother dancing in 1979, she is pregnant with me in this photo.
+My mother in 1979.
+She is pregnant with me in this photo.

 Authentic Movement